chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/actions/index.md

 If any of the above situations occur, a trigger is called.

-Important to know that a trigger can be called through the manipulation of the template by an end-user.
+It is important to know that a trigger can be called through the manipulation of the template by an end-user.
 A trigger can also be called if a condition is met through the execution of batch output.

 ## Actions

 The second tab in the Trigger popup screen shows the Action editor.

-Enter you JavaScript code that should be executed.
+Enter your JavaScript code that should be executed.

 ![screenshot](actioncode.png)